-The ninth through seventeenth characters are optional (i.e., at least one character must be used after the producer code).
+The ninth and subsequent characters are optional (i.e., at least one character must be used after the producer code).

+The maximum length of the file name must be 64 characters including the extension and its preceding ‘.” character.
+Note that since update datasets must follow the same rule, allowing for updates lowers this limit (e.g., allowing for 999 updates reduces the limit for base datasets by 4 characters).

 Update dataset naming convention